FactoryTalk-Optix/Optix_Docker_FTOptixUpdateServer/README.md

 ## Container execution

-Now that the container is ready, we can execute it and deploy the FT Optix Application
+Now that the container is ready, we can execute it and deploy the FactoryTalk® Optix™ Application

 ### Execute the Docker container